BarryBlock88/RememberTheOrder/README.md

 3. Bootstrap (https://getbootstrap.com/) was used to assist with the Games' responsiveness and styling.
 4. TinyPNG (https://tinypng.com/) to compress file sizes for faster load times.
 5. https://ecotrust-canada.github.io/markdown-toc/  for the table of contents in the README.md file.
+6. https://icoconvert.com/ for creating the tab icon of the website.
+7. (https://responsivedesignchecker.com) for double checking the responsiveness of the game after already inspecting in Firefox browser.